Swansea Walking Tour

 Swansea is now a desirable student haven, with its laid back beach lifestyle, while still maintaining its working class roots, where the architectural effects of the Second World War can still be felt.

 On this 2 hour walking tour of Swansea city centre, we will discuss...

 The Swansea walking tour will start from

-Castle Square in central Swansea, opposite the remains of Swansea Castle (image above)
+the Leaf Boat Sculpture on Castle Square, in central Swansea, opposite the remains of Swansea Castle.

 Just look out for the green umbrella

 Swansea, swansea walking tour, swansea tour, free tour swansea, free walking tour swansea, guide tour swansea, sightseeing swansea, tour swansea wales, free walking tour cardiff

 Cardiff walking tour

 Directions to Swansea from Cardiff City Centre

 Swansea is easily accessible by car from Cardiff, and visa versa.
 The M4 motorway links the two cities, and the drive takes no more than an hour, traffic permitting of course.